World War II Warbirds at American Airshows

 P-51 Mustang

-The North American P-51 Mustang remains the most recognizable warbird at American airshows, and for good reason.
+Probably should have led with this section, honestly.
+The North American P-51 Mustang is the rock star of the warbird world.
 Often called the aircraft that won the war, the Mustang’s combination of range, speed, and maneuverability made it the premier escort fighter of the conflict.
-Today, approximately 175 Mustangs remain airworthy worldwide.
+Around 175 remain airworthy worldwide today.

-Identify the Mustang by its distinctive bubble canopy (on D-model variants), streamlined fuselage, and characteristic engine note from the Rolls-Royce Merlin V-12.
-The landing gear retracts into the wings, leaving the slender fuselage uninterrupted.
-Most airworthy examples carry colorful squadron markings replicating specific historical aircraft.
+How to spot one: look for the distinctive bubble canopy on D-model variants, that clean streamlined fuselage, and listen for the characteristic Rolls-Royce Merlin V-12 engine note.
+It sounds like nothing else at the show.
+The landing gear tucks into the wings, leaving the slender fuselage completely uninterrupted.
+Most flyable examples carry colorful squadron markings replicating specific historical aircraft.
+When a Mustang flies by, people stop talking.
+Every time.

 F4U Corsair

-The Corsair’s Pratt & Whitney R-2800 radial engine produces a deeper, throatier sound than the Mustang’s inline Merlin.
-Approximately 35 Corsairs remain airworthy, making them somewhat rarer at airshows than Mustangs but still regular performers.
+The Corsair’s Pratt and Whitney R-2800 radial engine produces a deeper, throatier growl compared to the Mustang’s inline Merlin.
+About 35 remain airworthy, making them somewhat rarer at shows than Mustangs but still regular performers.
+I get excited every time I see one on the schedule.

 P-40 Warhawk

-The Curtiss P-40 Warhawk gained fame early in the war with the Flying Tigers over China and remains iconic for the shark mouth nose art applied to aircraft of the American Volunteer Group.
-While outclassed by later fighters, the P-40 performed capably in China, North Africa, and the Pacific.
+The Curtiss P-40 Warhawk is famous for its shark mouth nose art, made iconic by the Flying Tigers over China early in the war.
+While it got outclassed by later fighters, the P-40 performed capably in China, North Africa, and the Pacific when flown aggressively.

 Heavy Bombers